Stephens County, OK - Oil & Gas Discussion archives

 K Dawn – My direct deposit has been coming in on the 28th of each month for a long time.
 The direct deposit from Stephens and Johnson Operating Company has been showing pending in my bank account.
 The amount is a little better than what I have been getting from Chevron.

-Hi Jen and Linda, Thanks for thinking about me, we are still alive and well.
+Hi Jen and Linda, thanks for thinking about me.
+We are still alive and well.
 My CR direct deposit came in overnight.
 The flood water has come up 10 or so feet from the front door but so far we have dodged the bullet.
 The water level went down overnight but more heavy rain today.
-We are very fortunate, the situation in Houston is heartbreaking.
+We are very fortunate; the situation in Houston is heartbreaking.

-So glad Hutch to hear that ya’ll are doing okay!
+So glad Hutch to hear that y’all are doing okay!
 Yes, it is very heartbreaking for sure and affects so many people!

 Martha is back in Houston now.
 We are fine, but housing some folks whose home was flooded -for the third time in about two years!
 Red Cross is a good group to go with.
 Prayers help as well.
 There are amazing folks doing amazing things.
 Be watchful of the scams as well.
 Sad about those.

-We live in Smithville, Tx, a small town about 50 miles SE of Austin.
+We live in Smithville, Texas, a small town about 50 miles SE of Austin.
 There were many homes severely flooded here.
 I can’t say enough about the Southern Baptist Convention Disaster Relief group.
-Just as soon as the water started to recede a convoy of vehicles from this group appeared down the street.
+Just as soon as the water started to recede, a convoy of vehicles from this group appeared down the street.
 They brought in heavy equipment to scoop up the debris.
 They are removing soaked furniture, carpeting, etc. They are cutting out the wet drywall and insulation.
 They are loading the debris into dumpsters for removal from the neighborhood.
 The ladies with them are using mops and buckets to clean up the muck and water.
 What a wonderful group of people they are!!
 I don’t yet know how to make donations to them but that is where my money will go.